St Peter's School

 Awards and Prizes

-Senior Prize – For the most outstanding student at Upper Sixth level.
+Senior Prize – For the most outstanding pupil at Upper Sixth level.

-Exhibition – For the most dedicated, passionate or who has contributed most to the Art School – Upper and Lower Sixth.
+Exhibition – For the most dedicated, passionate artist or who has contributed most to the Art School – Upper Sixth.

 Junior Prize – For the most outstanding GCSE candidate.